gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScanner.md

 # Set-AIPScanner

 ## SYNOPSIS
-Sets the Azure Information Protection Scanner service account and database instance.
+Sets the service account and database for the Azure Information Protection scanner.

 ## SYNTAX